 Interest-Free Islamic Loans in the US

-Interest-free Islamic loans are available in the U.S. from 30+ Shariah-compliant providers.
+Interest-free Islamic loans are available in the U.S. from 29 Shariah-compliant providers across all 50 states.
 These loans use structures like Murabaha (cost-plus sale), Ijara (lease-to-own), and Musharakah (diminishing partnership) instead of charging interest.
 The "interest-free" label means the contract has no interest component — instead, the provider earns through trade profit, rent, or partnership returns.
-Key providers include Guidance Residential (home financing, 35 states), LARIBA (auto & home, CA/TX), IjaraCDC (all 50 states, nonprofit), and University Islamic Financial (32 states, AAOIFI-certified).
-All major categories are covered: home loans, auto financing, personal loans, business financing, and student loans.
+Key providers include Guidance Residential (home financing, 35 states, AMJA-endorsed), LARIBA (home financing in 27 states, AAOIFI-certified), IjaraCDC (all 50 states, 501(c)(3) nonprofit), and University Islamic Financial (home financing in 32 states, AAOIFI institutional member).
+All major categories are covered: home loans (6 providers), auto financing (4 providers), personal loans (2 providers), business financing (7 providers), and student loans.

-• 30+ Shariah-compliant providers offer interest-free financing across the U.S.
+- 29 Shariah-compliant providers offer interest-free financing across the U.S. in all 50 states

 How Interest-Free Loans Work in Islam